DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Quantum Computing with Qubits

 Output:

-Code~\ref{code:qubitcircuit} illustrates a representative example of using \texttt{QubitCircuit}.
-As shown, the framework natively supports automatic differentiation through PyTorch, enabling straightforward gradient computation for variational algorithms.
-Furthermore, \texttt{QubitCircuit} inherently supports batch processing, allowing it to be seamlessly and efficiently integrated into end-to-end PyTorch workflows for large-scale quantum-classical simulations.
+Code~\ref{code:qubitcircuit} presents a representative workflow utilizing \texttt{QubitCircuit}, with the corresponding circuit structure visualized in Fig.~\ref{fig:qubitcircuit}.
+As demonstrated, the framework natively supports automatic differentiation through PyTorch, enabling straightforward gradient computation for variational algorithms.
+Furthermore, \texttt{QubitCircuit} inherently supports batch processing, allowing it to be seamlessly and efficiently integrated into broader PyTorch-based deep learning pipelines for large-scale quantum-classical simulations.